EarthPol/earthpol.com/docs/Getting Started/ServerOverview.md

 sidebar_position: 1
 ---

-# Server Overview
+# 🌍 Server Overview

-### Welcome to EarthPol!
+### 👋 Welcome to EarthPol!

-EarthPol is a geopolitical Minecraft server where players can simulate diplomacy, economics, and trade on a 1:326 scale map of Earth.
-Whether you wish to lead a powerful nation, engage in global trade, or strategically wage war, EarthPol provides a dynamic sandbox for you to shape the course of history.
-It is our goal for players to think like diplomats to make a sucessful and efficient global order.
+**EarthPol** is a geopolitical Minecraft server where players can simulate **diplomacy, economics, and trade** on a **1:326 scale map of Earth**.
+Whether you wish to lead a powerful nation, engage in global trade, or strategically wage war, EarthPol provides a dynamic sandbox for you to **shape the course of history**.
+Our goal is for players to think like diplomats to build a successful and efficient global order.

-For nearly five years, EarthPol has continued to set the standard for immersive and innovative gameplay.
-Our team of developers have built upon sucessful features and mechanics that provide a unique experience for every player.
+For nearly **five years 🎉**, EarthPol has set the standard for immersive and innovative gameplay.
+Our team of developers has built upon successful features to create a **unique experience for every player**.

 ![EarthPol Banner](/img/banner.png)

-#### Key Features:

-* **Player-Drived World:** EarthPol has no defined or predetermined storyline; its history is shaped entirely by its players.
-While we may simulate events, the responses and actions of players are individually unique.

-* **Map:** Our custom Earth map is handcrafted, using real-world data to simulate ore generation while maintaining vanilla underground features like caves, mineshafts, and ancient cities.
-At **1:326 scale**, there is a significant level of detail that makes geopolitics and geography important factors in nation-building and overall strategy.

-* **Innovation:** Thanks to the implementation of **Folia**, our server is efficiently divided into separate regions, which significantly reduces lag.
-Whether you're building, exploring, or engaging in server activities, the seamless experience is guaranteed without any disruptions to your enjoyment.

-* **Hardware:** Using the latest technology on the market, our server ensures stability and peak performance.
-Our **hourly backup system** guarantees that no significant progress is lost in the event of an unexpected catastrophe, preserving the integrity of the EarthPol world.

 ---

+#### ✨ Key Features:

+* **🌐 Player-Driven World:** No predetermined storyline—**you write the history**!
+While we may simulate events, the actions and decisions are uniquely yours.

+* **🗺️ Map:** Our handcrafted Earth map uses real-world data for ore generation while keeping vanilla features like caves, mineshafts, and ancient cities.
+At **1:326 scale**, geography plays a key role in **nation-building and strategy**.

+* **🚀 Innovation:** With **Folia**, our server is divided into separate regions, greatly reducing lag and allowing seamless exploration, building, and combat.

+* **🖥️ Hardware:** Running on cutting-edge technology, we ensure **maximum performance and stability**.
+Our **hourly backup system** keeps your progress safe from disaster.
+---

-### Why EarthPol?
+### ❓ Why EarthPol?

-EarthPol is truly unique because of its five years of history and development, giving us a proven track record of improvement.
-While previous versions of the server faced their own challenges, our latest unified effort has created a more stable, cohesive experience for everyone.
-More importantly, our game-design philosophy is centered around absolute freedom for our players and giving them the tools to tell their own story in a world where their decisions are consequential.

-Furthermore, our approach sets us apart from other geopolitical servers.
-The EarthPol Development Team has expertise in both computer science and international relations, providing a more well-rounded and balanced experience rather than just focusing solely on server development.
-In addition, our staff is fully dedicated to maintaining and growing the community, always listening to player feedback and prioritizing their concerns with transparency and care.
+EarthPol is **truly unique** because of its **five years of continuous development**, offering a stable and evolving platform.
+Our design philosophy is rooted in **freedom and consequence**—every decision shapes the world.

+Unlike many other servers, EarthPol is backed by developers with expertise in both **computer science** and **international relations**, offering a balanced, realistic gameplay experience.
+Our dedicated staff team listens to player feedback and prioritizes transparency.

 <div style={{ display: 'flex', justifyContent: 'center', margin: '2rem 0' }}>
   <iframe